The community is your campus

-In 2012, Camosun signed a five-year Relationship Agreement PDF with the WSÁNEĆ School Board located on the Tsartlip First Nation near Brentwood.
-This agreement continues the ongoing working relationship between us "with good hearts and in the spirit of good will."
+In 2020, Camosun renewed a five-year Relationship Agreement PDF with the WSÁNEĆ School Board located on the Tsartlip First Nation near Brentwood.
+This agreement continues the ongoing working relationship between us since 2012, "with good hearts and in the spirit of good will."

 Camosun is also working with other long-standing partners to renew existing affiliations.
 Learn more.

 Liaising with the University of Victoria

 IECC staff and faculty have a close collaborative working relationship with the Office of Indigenous Affairs at the University of Victoria (UVic).
 If you are considering further post-secondary studies at the university, you'll have the opportunity to connect with staff and faculty, participate in events and attend guest speakers' seminars.

 UVic's Indigenous Community Liaison & Outreach Coordinator is available in the Fall and Winter semesters to provide information on programs and services, talk about funding options, and give campus tours.
 You'll get referrals to advisors, help with the application and registration process and orientation to UVic's campus life to help your transition from college to university studies.
 Please call 250-472-4913.